noetl/noetl/README.md

 **NoETL** is an automation framework for orchestrating **APIs, databases, and scripts** using a declarative **Playbook DSL**.

 Execution is standardized around an **MCP-style tool model**: consistent tool contracts, structured input/output, and a predictable lifecycle.
-From an MCP perspective, “tools” include API endpoints, database operations, and scripts/utilities **NoETL** orchestrates and optimizes them via playbooks.
+From an MCP perspective, `tools` include API endpoints, database operations, and scripts/utilities **NoETL** orchestrates and optimizes them via playbooks.

 With **NoETL Gateway**, playbooks can be deployed as a **distributed backend**: developers ship business logic as playbooks, and UIs/clients call stable endpoints without deploying dedicated microservices for each workflow.